Education

 Egypt

 The county of Egypt is an important route and link between the Middle East and northeast Africa.
-The Red sea is located to the east and the Mediterranean sea to the north.
-Israel and Palestine are located to the northeast.
+The Red Sea is located to its east, and the Mediterranean Sea to its north.
+Israel and Palestine are located to its northeast.

-The largely muslim nation also has a significant minority of christians and other faithfuls.
-Most of its people live on, and practice agriculture close to the Nile river, as the rest of Egypt has been taken over by the Sahara desert.
+The largely muslim nation also has a significant minority of Christians and other faithfuls.
+Most of its people live on, and practice agriculture close to the Nile river.
+While the rest of the land of Egypt has been taken over by the Sahara desert

 Notable ancient sites and tourist attractions of Egypt include: